-- 1. Beneficiary's curator;
+- 1. The beneficiary's curator;

-- 2. Beneficiary's tutor;
+- 2. The beneficiary's tutor;

-- 3. Beneficiary's legal guardian;
+- 3. The beneficiary's legal guardian;

-- 4. Beneficiary's responsible representative; or - 5.
-Person to whom the beneficiary has given representative and mandate authority (also known as power of attorney).
+- 4. The beneficiary's responsible representative; or

+- 5. The person to whom the beneficiary has given representative and mandate authority (also known as power of attorney).